 Why the Test is Performed

-An ultrasound-guided breast biopsy may be done to evaluate abnormal findings on a mammogram, breast ultrasound, or during a physical exam.
+An ultrasound-guided breast biopsy may be done to evaluate abnormal findings on a mammogram, breast ultrasound, or MRI.

 To determine whether someone has breast cancer, a biopsy must be done.
 Tissue from the abnormal area is removed and examined under a microscope.